cegj/cegj/README.md

 In addition to that, I'm studying web development with HTML, CSS, Javascript and backend technologies.

+Take a look at my resume at: https://cegj.github.io/

 You can reach me out at:

 - E-mail: cegasparjr@gmail.com